infinispan/infinispan-quickstart/jboss-as7/README.md

     * `mvn -Pstandalone-local jboss-as:add-resource` for a local cache
     * `mvn -Pdomain-distributed jboss-as:add-resource` for a distributed cache
 * To deploy the application use `mvn clean package jboss-as:deploy`

+### Quick testing data-grid in domain mode

+This quick start ships a .cli script in the root folder that automatically applies the AS7 container changes required to get the domain part of the quick start running.
+To run this script:

+* Start the domain in admin-only mode:
+    [JBOSS_HOME]/bin/domain.sh --admin-only
+* From the quickstart root folder, execute:
+    [JBOSS_HOME]/bin/jboss-cli.sh --file=infinispan-as7.cli
+* Restart the domain